MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/apply-labels-to-personal-data-in-office-365.md

 -   Use Azure Information Protection (AIP) labels for highly regulated & trade secret files, Exchange Online email, files in other SaaS services, files in on-premises datacenters, and files in other cloud providers.

--   Coming soon: both types of labels will converge into a unified classification and labeling engine.
+-   Coming soon: both types of labels will converge into a unified classification and labeling experience.

 Use Office labels and sensitive information types across Microsoft 365 for information protection
 =================================================================================================

-The following illustration shows how Office labels and Sensitive information types can be used in label policies, data loss prevention policies, and with Cloud App Security policies.
+The following illustration shows how Office labels and sensitive information types can be used in label policies, data loss prevention policies, and with Cloud App Security policies.

 ![Office labels and sensitive information types](Media/Apply-labels-to-personal-data-in-Office-365_image2.png)